camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Note over BE,FE: Response
 ```
 **Flow description**:
-First, the API Invoker (e.g. Application Backend or Aggregator) requests a Three-Legged Access Token from the Operator's API Exposure Platform.
+First, the API Consumer (e.g. Application Backend or Aggregator) requests a Three-Legged Access Token from the API Provider (for example, the Operator's API Exposure Platform).
 The process follows the OpenID Connect [Client-Initiated Backchannel Authentication (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow.

-In the authorization request to the [Backchannel Authentication Endpoint](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.7) the API Invoker provides a login_hint with a valid User identifier together with the application credentials (the client_id of the Application requesting access to the data) and indicates the Purpose for processing Personal Data (Step 1).
+In the authorization request to the [Backchannel Authentication Endpoint](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.7) the API Consumer provides a login_hint with a valid User identifier together with the application credentials (the client_id of the Application requesting access to the data) and indicates the Purpose for processing Personal Data (Step 1).
 The login_hint formats for CAMARA and the way to declare a Purpose when accessing the CAMARA APIs is defined in the [CAMARA Security and Interoperability Profile](CAMARA-Security-Interoperability.md).

 The Operator's API Exposure Platform will:

-- Validate User identifier and map it to a telco identifier if applicable, e.g. map IP to MSISDN.
+- Validate User identifier and map it to an Operator subscription identifier if applicable, e.g. map IP to phone number.
 Set the OAuth sub to the unique user id (Step 2).

 - Check if a User Consent is needed, which depends on the legal basis associated to the purpose (“legitimate interest”, “contract”, “consent”, etc).
 If needed, it will check in the Operator's Consent Master whether Consent has already been given, the Application client_id and the requested Purpose (Steps 3-4).

 Then, two alternatives may occur.

 **Scenario 1**: User Consent is not required or Consent is already granted (Step 5).
-The API Exposure Platform will return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Invoker.
-This is a unique identifier to identify the authentication request made by the Invoker.
+The API Exposure Platform will return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Consumer.
+This is a unique identifier to identify the authentication request made by the API Consumer.

 **Scenario 2**: Consent is required and has not yet been granted by the User (Step 6)

 - A mechanism is triggered to capture User Consent in the Operator:

   - The Operator triggers an out-of-band Consent capture mechanism to interact with the User.
 Operators can choose the consent capture mechanism that best suits their capabilities, preferences and needs, for example a push notification or an SMS.
-  - In parallel, the API Exposure Platform returns a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Invoker to indicate that the authentication request has been accepted and is being processed(Step 6).
+  - In parallel, the API Exposure Platform returns a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Consumer to indicate that the authentication request has been accepted and is being processed(Step 6).

-Then, the API Invoker polls the token endpoint by making an "HTTP POST" request by sending the grant_type (`urn:openid:params:grant-type:ciba`) and auth_req_id (OperatorAuthReqId) parameters (Step 7).
+Then, the API Consumer polls the token endpoint by making an "HTTP POST" request by sending the grant_type (`urn:openid:params:grant-type:ciba`) and auth_req_id (OperatorAuthReqId) parameters (Step 7).
-- The API Invoker will receive the following error code if the authorization is still pending to be accepted or rejected by the user.
+- The API Consumer will receive the following error code if the authorization is still pending to be accepted or rejected by the user.

     ```
     HTTP/1.1 400 Bad Request